brahimiarlinda/testcafe-zerobank/README.md

 * Parallel Testing.
 * Page-Object logic.
 * TestCafe main functionallity and syntax.
+* How to run the tests locally or in Jenkins.
+* Various reporting npm-packages provided by testcafe.
+### Notes
+* You need to have locally the browsers you want to run the tests.
+For example, if you don't have safari installed locally, then you cannot run the script `npm run test:safari`
+* The webpage tested is a sample website given by the udemy course itself http://zero.webappsecurity.com/index.html
+* You can run the tests locally or in Jenkins.
 ### How to run the tests locally.
 * Clone the repo.
 * Run `$ npm install`